 Even though, I need to mention that the range is hard to calculate and will vary from home to home.

 The reason for this is that many things impact the range.
-Some examples being the router’s position, its surroundings, and signal interferences.
+Some examples are the router’s position, surroundings, and signal interferences.

 I recommend a mesh system instead if you know yourself to have a larger home with many dead spots.